 - Meanwhile, preheat the oven to 375°F.

-- Remove the tart shell from the oven and place on a parchment-lined baking sheet for easy clean up.
+- Remove the tart shell from the freezer and place on a parchment-lined baking sheet for easy clean up.
 Bake on the middle rack for 23-27 minutes, until lightly golden brown.

 - Remove from the oven and while the crust is still hot, use the back of a spoon to gently press down on the sides and bottom to help hold it together as it cools.